kamacharovs/aiof-api/README.md

 ### Application

 On a high level, the API is a CRUD application for `aiof` data.
 It is based on a multi-tenant pattern based on `user_id`.
 This is enforced by the interface `ITenant` which gets dependency injected.
-Thus, even though User A is authenticated and authorized (via JWT), they can't access data for User B who is the same, authorization-wise, to user A. Thus the authentication and authorization process flow is as follows
+Even though User A is authenticated and authorized (via JWT), they can't access data for User B who is the same, authorization-wise, to user A. Thus, the authentication and authorization process flow is as follows:

 - Is User Authenticated?
 - Is User Authorized to access this Endpoint?
 Are they in the correct Role?